McDonald’s first quarter sales boosted by higher prices

 McDonald’s reported higher-than-expected sales in the first quarter as store traffic grew despite higher prices.

 Global same-store sales rose 12.6% compared to the January-March period last year, the Chicago burger giant said Tuesday.
-That was well above the 8.7% increase that Wall Street had been forecasting, according to analysts polled by FactSet.
+That’s well above the 8.7% increase that Wall Street had been forecasting, according to analysts polled by FactSet.

+Good weather in January and easy comparisons to last year __ when the coronavirus depressed demand __ helped increase sales.
+There was also a steady recovery in China after COVID restrictions were lifted, McDonald’s said.

-Marketing campaigns __ including a Valentine’s Day meal promotion with rappers Offset and Cardi B __ and higher delivery sales boosted the chain’s U.S. performance.
-The company also raised prices on some items to account for inflated costs for food and paper.
+Marketing campaigns, like a McSpicy chicken sandwich promotion with a streetwear brand in China, and a Valentine’s Day meal promotion in the U.S. with rappers Offset and Cardi B, also boosted the chain’s performance.

-McDonald’s said earlier this year that higher prices seem to be having little impact on demand.
-Some lower-income customers are ordering cheaper items or including less in each order, but they are coming in more often.
+CEO Chris Kempczinski said the company is starting to see resistance to price increases in many markets.
+Customers may not add fries to an order, for example, and delivery orders have slowed as customers rethink the added cost.

+“It’s a reminder that we need to stay very disciplined on pricing,” Kempczinski said on a conference call with investors Tuesday.
+“The customer certainly is dealing with some of the stress and pressures on that.”

 Revenue rose 4% to nearly $5.9 billion in the first quarter, which also topped analyst projections of $5.6 billion.